br0kend/react/docs/contributing/implementation-notes.md

 * Components can render `null`, and the reconciler can handle "empty slots" in arrays and rendered output.

 * The reconciler also reads `key` from the elements, and uses it to establish which internal instance corresponds to which element in an array.
-A bulk of complexity in the actual React implementation is related to that.
+A bulk of complexity in the actual Reacc implementation is related to that.

 * In addition to composite and host internal instance classes, there are also classes for "text" and "empty" components.
 They represent text nodes and the "empty slots" you get by rendering `null`.

-* Renderers use [injection](/react/contributing/codebase-overview.html#dynamic-injection) to pass the host internal class to the reconciler.
-For example, React DOM tells the reconciler to use `ReactDOMComponent` as the host internal instance implementation.
+* Renderers use [injection](/reacc/contributing/codebase-overview.html#dynamic-injection) to pass the host internal class to the reconciler.
+For example, Reacc DOM tells the reconciler to use `ReactDOMComponent` as the host internal instance implementation.

-* The logic for updating the list of children is extracted into a mixin called `ReactMultiChild` which is used by the host internal instance class implementations both in React DOM and React Native.
+* The logic for updating the list of children is extracted into a mixin called `ReaccMultiChild` which is used by the host internal instance class implementations both in React DOM and React Native.

 * The reconciler also implements support for `setState()` in composite components.
 Multiple updates inside event handlers get batched into a single update.